 - Data Governance Framework

-In the end, once the MDM solution is implemented, the actual benefits realized by the project rarely exactly tie to those outlined at the outset.
-It is important that benefits be reassessed and communicated throughout the project as the business will not stand still while the MDM is implemented.
+In the end, once the MDM solution is implemented, the demonstrated benefits realized by the project rarely exactly tie to those outlined at the outset.
+It is important that benefits be reassessed and communicated throughout the project as the business will not stand idle while MDM is implemented.

-Creating an MDM business case can be challenging, but by sharing a clear value proposition, focusing on the real value, and comparing those to the full breadth of costs, you can showcase the benefit that an MDM implementation can bring to your organization today, and into the future!
-As part of Kenway’s MDM service, we can help you develop a business case for your project or provide a current state assessment of your MDM environment.
-Give us a call… we will be happy to help you out.
+Creating an MDM business case can be challenging, but by sharing a clear and compelling value proposition, focusing on real business value, and comparing those to the full breadth of costs, you can showcase the benefit that an MDM implementation can bring to your organization today, and into the future!